How to Make a Salted Maple Iced Shaken Espresso

 Salted maple syrup is just maple syrup and salt!

-While you can buy salted maple syrup, it’s super easy to make at home and only takes two ingredients—pure maple syrup and flaky sea salt.
-The result is a versatile syrup that can be drizzled on pancakes, mixed into coffee, or used in desserts.
+While you can buy salted maple syrup, it’s super easy to make at home with just two ingredients: pure maple syrup and flaky sea salt.
+Once you make this, you can store it and use this syrup to drizzle on pancakes, mix into coffee, or use in desserts.

 What Does Salted Maple Syrup Taste Like?

-Salted maple syrup is sweet and earthy with a savory edge.
+Salted maple syrup is sweet and savory with a nice maple-y flavor.

-The salt brings out the rich, caramel-like notes in the maple syrup, creating a deeper and more complex flavor.
-It’s like eating kettle corn but in liquid form—sweet, salty, and incredibly addictive.
+The salt brings out the caramel-like notes in maple syrup, creating a deeper and more maple-y flavor.
+It’s like eating kettle corn but in liquid form (if you can imagine that)!
+Just think: sweet, salty, and incredibly addictive.

 The savory-sweet balance makes it perfect for drinks like a shaken espresso or even for savory dishes like roasted veggies.